 Do You Need a Personal Trainer?By Mike DuBose and Joel DuBose

-As we enter the first weeks of 2016, millions of Americans are striving to keep their New Year’s resolutions to lose weight, eat right, and obtain healthier bodies.
+With every new year, millions of Americans strive to keep their New Year’s resolutions to lose weight, eat right, and obtain healthier bodies.
 Many will join gyms in an effort to reach their goals—in fact, 12% of new gym memberships begin in January of each year.
 However, without the knowledge of how to properly use the equipment, which exercises to perform, and how often to do them, many of these individuals become frustrated and quit.
 According to some studies, 60-80% of gym-goers drop their memberships or stop going within the first eight months of signing up.
 Most give up within just three months!

 Although there are countless dollars wasted on memberships that are never put to use, there’s an even more important issue facing those who give up on the gym: regular exercise is a critical component of having a healthy body and mind.
 The Centers for Disease Control (CDC) recommends performing at least thirty minutes of exercise five days per week to reap its benefits, which include weight loss, improved mental health, and a reduction in the risk of dying from heart disease and some cancers.
 Exercise also serves a preventative role, strengthening your body and keeping it resilient as you age.
 As Michelle Kulas reported in a Livestrong.com article, “Combining aerobic exercise with strength training at the gym helps your muscles, ligaments, joints and tendons remain in good shape, which will make you stronger and more flexible.”
 Brisk exercise can also elevate moods, reduce worry, and help battle depression.